swiftlang/swift-evolution/proposals/NNNN-isolated-synchronous-deinit.md

 ### Implementing API for synchronously scheduling arbitrary work on the actor

-The introduced runtime functions has calling convention optimized for the `deinit` use case, but using a similar runtime function with a slightly different signature, one could implement an API for synchronously scheduling arbitrary work on the actor:
+The introduced runtime function has calling convention optimized for the `deinit` use case, but using a similar runtime function with a slightly different signature, one could implement an API for synchronously scheduling arbitrary work on the actor:

 ```swift
 extension Actor {